🌱 GrowHobart.com.au β€” Free Planting Guide

 HRV

-Sow: Start in greenhouse/propagator Jul–Aug, or direct sow Mar–Apr for autumn crop.
+Sow: Start in lean-to Jul–Aug, or direct sow Mar–Apr for autumn crop.
 Transplant out 5–6 weeks after germination.
-Spacing: 45cm between plants.
+Spacing: 45cm.

 🌽 Sweet Corn – Kelvedon Glory F1